vigneshwaran-ravichandran/Movie-Recommedation-System-DRAFT/README.md

 ### Installation

 #### Git
 Git can be installed using a CLI or an executable file.
-The installation instructions can be found at the following link: [Windows](https://git-scm.com/download/win) or [Mac OSX](https://git-scm.com/download/mac)
+The installation instructions can be found at the following link:[Windows](https://git-scm.com/download/win) or [Mac OSX](https://git-scm.com/download/mac)

 #### Python and Jypter notebook